jeffbass/imagezmq/docs/running-tests.rst

 and its dependencies must be installed on the Mac and on each Raspberry Pi that will be sending images.

-There are 3 tests.
+There are 3 tests using the REQ/REP ZMQ message pattern.
 Each of the tests uses 2 programs in matched pairs.
-One program sends images and the other program displays images.
+In each test, one program sends images and the other program displays images.
 Because of the REQ/REP pattern that is being used, it is important that the receiving program be started before the sending program.